Indore: Entertainment

-The Yeshwant Club (named after Late the Maharaja Yeshwant Rao II Holkar of Indore) and Sayaji Club/Hotel (named after Late the Maharaja Sayaji Rao III Gaekwad of Baroda) are big sponsors for art & music and invite talents from across the world.
+The Yeshwant Club (named after the late Maharaja Yeshwant Rao II Holkar of Indore) and Sayaji Club/Hotel (named after Late the Maharaja Sayaji Rao III Gaekwad of Baroda) are big sponsors for art & music, and invite talents from across the world.

 The major art centres in Indore are the Devlalikar Kala Vithika, Ravindra Natya Grah (RNG), Mai Mangeshkar Sabha Grah, Anand Mohan Mathur Sabhagrah, DAVV auditorium, and Brilliant Convention Centre.

 The city has a good rock/metal music culture which is growing.
 Nicotine, one of the city's earliest and most renowned bands, is widely known for being the pioneer of metal music in Central India.

 Festivals

 Rang Panchami is one of the most vibrant festivals celebrated in Indore, marked by a grand procession known as the "Ger".
 Unlike the Holi festival celebrated across India, Rang Panchami in Indore has a distinct cultural identity.
 Thousands gather in the old city area as traditional music, dancing, and colour-throwing fill the streets.
 Organised by local groups and supported by the municipal corporation, the event includes decorated trucks, DJs, and water cannons spraying coloured water.
 The celebration showcases Indore’s unique blend of tradition and modernity.